 Typically, you need to add all drivers who live with you to your car insurance policy.
 But can you add someone who doesn’t live with you to your auto insurance?

 Generally, car insurance companies don’t allow policyholders to add people who don’t live in the same household as them to their policy, but it varies based on the case.
 Some cases people might want to do this are if you want to add your significant other to your car insurance or if you have children who don’t live with you.

-Car insurance for a child who doesn’t live with you
+Can you keep a child who doesn’t live with you on your policy?

 If you have a son or daughter who is going off to college, you may be wondering what will happen to your car insurance.
 If your college student is going to live away at college and bring his or her car, you’ll likely still be able to have him or her on your car insurance policy.
 This is because their permanent address will still be your home.

 How can you save money on your car insurance?

 Insurance carriers take a variety of factors into account when setting your auto insurance rates.
 These factors include your age, gender, marital status, credit score, and driving record.

 If you or someone in your household has a poor driving record or bad credit, it's all the more important to shop around for auto insurance quotes and look into any discounts you might be eligible for.

 Common discounts include the good student discount, safe driver discount, defensive driving course discount, multi-vehicle discount, and multi-policy discount.

 Get quotes from at least three different companies before you settle on an auto insurer and ask about any additional discounts you might be entitled to.